tpbnick/docs/docs/c-data-structures.md

 Θ above stands for the average case.

 We're gaining the advantages of both types of data structure (arrays & linked lists), while mitigating the disadvantages.

+To get this performance upgrade, we create a new structure whereby when we insert data into the structure, the data itself gives us a clue about where we will find the data, should we need to look it up later.

+A hash table amounts to a combination of two things:

+* First, a **hash function**, which returns a nonnegative integer value called a *hash code*.

+* Second, an **array** capable of storing data of the type we wish to place into the data structure.

+The idea is that we run our data through the hash function, and then store the data in the element of the array represented by the returned hash code.

 We can implement this in a hash table with an array of 26 pointers, each of which points to a linked list for a letter of the alphabet: